oplS17projects/2048-Game/README.md

 Each game object will be encapsulated, the user will not be able to change anything other than the game board through keyboard input.

 - Recursion
 For each move, recursion is used to check which blocks are touching each other.
-Recurion is also used to plot the squares to the grid.
+Recurion is also used to plot the squares to the grid as well as made with recursive functions.

 - Map
 Map is used to map the direction the player inputs to the board. so if the player chooses left it would map left to squares on the board, moving each block left as long as they are not blocked by another